 Melton

 § This page gives an overview of the Melton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Melton district in Leicestershire is centred on Melton Mowbray, a historic market town celebrated worldwide for its pork pies and Stilton cheese.
 The surrounding countryside is rural and agricultural, dotted with villages, farmland, and traditional pubs.
 The River Eye and River Wreake cross the district, while attractions such as Belvoir Castle and Twinlakes Theme Park draw visitors.
 Rolling hills and open fields dominate the landscape, giving the area a pastoral charm, while the town itself maintains its reputation as a food and market centre.

-The administrative boundary of Melton can be viewed on OpenStreetMap: District Boundary of Melton.
+The administrative boundary of Melton can also be viewed on OpenStreetMap: District Boundary of Melton.

 Key Facts about Melton